-You're watching a popular Science Fiction film when suddenly the argument you were about to launch over whether or not Han shot first is derailed by the realization that you saw the same weapon the night before being used by a German officer in the trenches, only then it wasn't a Frickin' Laser
+You're watching a popular Science Fiction film when suddenly the argument you were about to launch over whether or not Han shot first is derailed by the realization that you saw the same weapon the night before being used by a German officer in the trenches, only then it wasn't firing Frickin' Laser Beams.

 "Hey, It's That Gun" is where the viewer recognizes a firearm playing a role in a world one would not expect to find it.
 This most frequently arises in fictional, fantastic or alien settings where prop designers are looking for something realistic, functional or available off the shelf.

 Just like human actors, firearms may be visually modified or simply left as is.
 The latter is frequently the case with Cool Guns or Rare Guns, but using something that is too common/recognizable may break the viewer's Willing Suspension of Disbelief.

 Does not apply when an existing firearm is sufficiently modified as to be unrecognizable to anyone not using a third-party source like the Internet Movie Firearms Database.
 Will re-apply if sufficiently modified weapons are in turn used in other works where they can be recognized from their other appearances.